mraza007/angular-todo/README.md

 - Once we have installed we can check the version using `ng --version`.
 - If you installed using `-g` flag you can run `ng new my-app`.
 - If you want run angular locally use this command `npx -p @angular/cli ng new hello-world-project `.
 (Note:`npx comes with npm`)

-## Building `TODO` App using `ANGULARJS`.
-- We will be building simple todo app using `angularJS`.
 - Run `ng serve --open` to run the app locally.
 - If you have installed `AngularJS` locally run the app using `npm run-script ng serve --open`.
 - `Package.json` file has the dependencies present in our project.
 - We run `ng build` command when deploying angular app.
 - `app.module.ts` file contains all the components and modules.
 Let say we want to use a custom module we have to put the module name in this file.

-## Notes
-- Most of the useful stuff is within code embedded in comments
-- `Constructor` is intiated when the component is loaded.
-- To generate component `ng generate component <name of the component>` (Example: `ng generate component components/Todo`).
-This is going to generate a todo component in the components folder.[]
-- `*nGFOr allows us to loop for links`
-- `ng generate service <Service Name >`

 ## Modules
 - In Angular app everything is related to modules for instance, user can have there own module and admin can have its own module.